hss2671/KernelSU_Action/README_EN.md

 LTO is used to optimize the kernel but sometimes causes errors.

-### Enable KernelSU
+### Enable ResukiSU

-Enable KernelSU for troubleshooting kernel failures or compiling the kernel separately.
+Enable ResukiSU for troubleshooting kernel failures or compiling the kernel separately.

-#### KernelSU Branch or Tag
+#### ResukiSU Branch or Tag

 [KernelSU 1.0 no longer supports non-GKI kernels](https://github.com/tiann/KernelSU/issues/1705).
 The last supported version is [v0.9.5](https://github.com/tiann/KernelSU/tree/v0.9.5), please make sure to use the correct branch.